 • apply to the Tenancy Tribunal for a termination

 order when the rent is 21 days in arrears.’

 While inspections and rent monitoring can be seen as standard among most landlords, background and credit checks are not.

-Over the last few years, tenant checking is gaining more support.
+Over the last few years, tenant checking is becoming a necessary first step when renting out a property.
 Above all, it is giving landlords peace of mind that they can avoid future issues with tenants.
 In addition, with IAG’s new landlord insurance policies it is now something that every landlord is now considering.

 If you’re still unsure where to go for a credit check, read our article below.
 Most importantly, make sure you read the full list of IAG’s obligations.
 You can access them through this document.

 To sum it up, the new obligations under landlord insurance are easy to meet if you follow the right process.
-Firstly, make sure you credit check your tenants.
-Secondly, keep written records of all monthly inspections.
+Firstly, make sure you do thorough background checks before you onboard your tenants.
+Secondly, keep detailed written and photographic records of all inspections.
 In addition, monitor your rent and keep great financial records.

 Featured image from Unsplash